-The Company's goodwill amounts primarily relate to franchise store acquisitions and, in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," are not amortized.
-The Company performs its required impairment tests in the fourth quarter of each fiscal year and did not recognize any goodwill impairment charges in 2006, 2007 or 2008.
+The Company's goodwill amounts primarily relate to franchise store acquisitions and are not amortized.
+The Company performs its required impairment tests in the fourth quarter of each fiscal year and did not recognize any goodwill impairment charges in 2007, 2008 or 2009.